 In order for us to have happy and fulfilling relationships, we need to assert our needs effectively without resorting to attacks or defensiveness.

 What someone says has everything to do with them and very little to do with you.

-Asserting effectively achieves three major goals
+Asserting effectively achieves three major goals:

 - Provides a role model for your partner.
 By speaking up about your needs, you set the tone for the relationship as one in which you can both be vulnerable, honest, and each has a responsibility to look out for the other’s well-being.
 The point here is asserting your needs to your partner allows you to get your needs met in a healthy way.
-Once your partner sees you can be open, she will follow suit.
+Once your partner sees you can be open, they will follow suit.